RomanLut/INAV-X-Plane-HITL/README.md

 ![](doc/attitude.png)

-There are two modes of emulation:
+There are two modes of simulation:
-- full emulation: attitude is estimated from sensors data
+- **full simulation:** attitude is estimated from sensors data
-- simplified emulation: attitude is passed from X-Plane.
+- **simplified simulation:** attitude is passed from X-Plane.

 Due to slow update rate (update rate can not be larger then X-Plane FPS) and no synchronization on beetween INAV cycles and X-Plane FPS, full emulation mode will show noticable problems with estimation ( hickups, drifting horizon ). **Simplified emulation is recommended for debugging code not related to IMU**.